 2. She set records as a competitive swimmer

 Kellerman’s legs were nearly healed by the age of 13.
 By 15, she’d mastered all the swimming strokes and went on to become a skilled diver.
 She began her competitive career at age 16 in 1902, setting records while winning the ladies’ 100-yard and mile championships of New South Wales.
 She and her father traveled to England where she made her first attempt to cross the English Channel in 1905.
 Although her attempt was unsuccessful, she set a record in covering three-quarters of the distance in 10 ½ hours.
 Her record for swimming underwater was 3 minutes, 27 seconds.
 She had no qualms about competing against men and was often victorious when racing them.

 3. She was a natural-born performer.

 In addition to competitive swimming, Annette gave swimming and diving demonstrations.
 She was a mermaid at Princess Court entertainment center in Melbourne.
 She also swam with the fish at the Exhibition Aquarium.
 She also dove from spectacular heights at the Melbourne Theatre in a scene from The Breaking of the Drought.

 4. She popularized what was to become synchronized swimming by performed in the first water ballet.

-It took place at the New York Hippodrome in 1907.
+Annette thrilled crowds when she performed in a giant fish tank at the New York Hippodrome in 1907.
 Her underwater artistry inspired Isadora Duncan’s modern dance style.
 (Australia.gov.au)